mariocpinto/0010_MOOC_Introduction_to_CS_and_Programming_Using_Python/Exercises/Mini_Project/Hash_Function_Comparison.md

 of the above three hash functions on a [list](words.txt) of 80,000+ English words.

-Below, I have extended this work to compare the performance of the above three hash functions on the top 10,000 English, French, German and Dutch words.
+Below, I have extended this work to compare the performance of the above three hash functions on a list of the top 10,000 English, French, German and Dutch words.

 #### Notes: